NVIDIA/NVFlare/docs/examples/fl_experiment_tracking_mlflow.rst

 Introduction
 -------------

-The example for experiment tracking with MLflow is built on the :ref:`tensorboard_streaming` example.
-This example is in the advanced examples folder under experiment-tracking, in the "mlflow" directory.
-This builds upon the ideas in :ref:`tensorboard_streaming` but uses MLflow as a back end for experiment tracking.
+The example for experiment tracking with MLflow has  clients streaming their statistics to the server through events and the server writing the statistics to MLflow.
+This is similar to the :ref:`tensorboard_streaming` example but uses MLflow as a back end for experiment tracking.
+This example is in the advanced examples folder under xperiment-tracking, in the "mlflow" directory.

 The setup of this exercise consists of one **server** and two **clients**.
 The clients stream their statistics to the server as events with :class:`MLflowWriter<nvflare.app_opt.tracking.mlflow.mlflow_writer.MLflowWriter>`,